kneehit/Customer_Segmentation/docs/index.md

 ![](Wholesale_files/figure-markdown_github/unnamed-chunk-33-1.png)

-Thus we have clustered our dataset using various clustering methods like K-Means,PAM,AGNES and DIANA.
-The distributor can give promotional offers or discounts to his clients based on which cluster they belong.
+Thus we have clustered our dataset using various clustering methods like K-Means,PAM,AGNES and DIANA. <br /> The distributor can give promotional offers or discounts to his clients based on which cluster they belong.